beezwax/bzBond/README.md

 ### bzBond-web-template

 bzBond-web-template forms the core of [create-bzbond-app](#create-bzbond-app).
-It includes bzBond-js and a build config that creates a single html file that can be used as the source for a bzBond web project. bzbond-web-template
+It includes [bzBond-js](#bzbond-js) and a build config that creates a single html file that can be used as the source for a bzBond web project.

 [Learn more about bzBond-server](packages/bzBond-server/README.md)

 ### bzBond-server

-bzBond-server is a server-based microservice that works with the bzBondRelay script to allow JavaScript to be run on FileMaker/Claris Server.
+bzBond-server is a server-based microservice that works with the `bzBondRelay` script to allow JavaScript to be run on FileMaker/Claris Server.

 [Learn more about bzBond-server](packages/bzBond-server/README.md)